poveden/EliteChroma/README.md

 ## How to use

 A proper installer is in the works.
-In the meantime, you may download a ZIP file with the binaries from the [Releases](https://github.com/poveden/EliteChroma/releases) page.
+In the meantime, you may download a ZIP file with the binaries from the [Releases](https://github.com/poveden/EliteChroma/releases) page, and then extract its contents into any folder of your liking.

 Once installed, just run the `EliteChroma.exe` program.
 You may then control the program from the icon in the system tray.